June 24, 2011, Update- Updating info on some of the links below (some of the venues have taken the pages down… chickens).

-- Our Preferred Caterers have been selected for their excellent cuisine, attractive presentation and attention to detail.
+- Our Preferred Caterers have been selected for their excellent cuisine, attractive presentation, and attention to detail.

 What makes matters worse is that we as meeting and event pros accept these answers with a grin and a nod because we know the truth.
 We always have.
-We have been programed to simply accept.
-We put up with it because the venue is perfect, the client wants the venue, the venue is across the street from the conference hall, there are thousands of excuses why we must have the venue.
+We have been programmed to simply accept.
+We put up with it because the venue is perfect, the client wants the venue, the venue is across the street from the conference hall, and there are thousands of excuses why we must have the venue.
 We know we are going to get screwed and we just take it.

 After this is done, it is never mentioned again, until it is time to pony up and pay the piper to remain on the preferred vendor list.